 PAYING ATTENTION TO YOUR HOME’S INTERIOR FINISHES

-It’s not just your exposure and personal tastes that count when choosing a colour, you also need to pay CLOSE attention to your surrounding finishes.
+It’s not just your exposure and personal tastes that count when choosing a color; you must also pay CLOSE attention to your surrounding finishes.

-A countertop like this demands a COOL green paint colour
+A countertop like this demands a COOL green paint color

 - If your countertop or tile has green in it, find out if it’s a warm green or a cool green.
-If you’re not sure, bring home a WIDE RANGE of green paint colours and see which ones clash and which ones connect.
+If you’re unsure, bring home a WIDE RANGE of green paint colors and see which ones clash and which ones connect.

-- If your surrounding finishes have violet or pink undertones and are craving a green hue, I suggest a cool green over a warm one.
+- If your surrounding finishes have violet or pink undertones and crave a green hue, I suggest a cool green over a warm one.
 Just keep in mind that opposites attract and can make each other STRONGER!

-Because the green in this tile is a VERY slightly cool, stormy (and subtle) green, it prefers green paint colours with similar traits
+Because the green in this tile is a VERY slightly cool, stormy (and subtle) green, it prefers green paint colors with similar traits.

 On the other hand, if your room has reasonably flexible finishes, you can pick almost any darn green you want…